Title: Hidashi no Gen / Barefoot Gen

 I always try and anticipate what the reaction to my reviews will be.
 It’s good practice.
 I want to make a positive review that even haters will think is credible, and vice versa.
 I don’t want to be called a ‘fanboy’ for being positive about something lesser known, a hater for criticising something mainstream – you know?
 I say this because this review is going to require me to be delicate.
 I don’t want you to call me heartless.

 That’s because Barefoot Gen is an anti-war movie, with a message thoroughly rubbed in.
-Seeing its one-sided angle can make this almost ironic from a Western perspective; the only blame given to the Japanese powers, politically, is failing to surrender, rather than the war-crimes, massive human sacrifice and siding with facism – but, in the absence of an anime depicting the horrors of Nanking, we find ourselves with Barefoot Gen, another generalist, wishy-washy anti-war slice-of-life movie.
+Seeing its one-sided angle can make this almost ironic from a Western perspective; the only blame given to the Japanese powers, politically, is failing to surrender, rather than the war-crimes, massive human sacrifice and siding with facism – but, in the absence of an anime depicting (or even accepting) the horrors of Nanking, we find ourselves with Barefoot Gen, another generalist, wishy-washy anti-war slice-of-life movie.
 Much like the overly-focused and narrow-minded Grave of the Fireflies that would come a few years later, Barefoot Gen capitalises, highlights and rings the word Tragedy, and, Whoops! accidentally covers up all the context, development, plot, characterisation – all the things that make slice-of-life movies, well, life, and tragedy movies tragic.

-For lack of a better word, it’s the ‘killing a cute puppy’ of war movies.
+For lack of a better term, it’s the ‘killing a cute puppy’ of war movies.
 Your attachment to its sad scenes isn’t its hard gruelling work to make scenes sad, it’s because they chose scenes already sad.

 Barefoot Gen finds a niche in this perfunctory genre solely aimed against the nuke.
 Gen and his family are just about making ends meet in 1945, on the outskirts of Hiroshima.
 Gen’s mother is pregnant and malnutrition is keeping her bedridden, his father adamantly refuses to go to war, his sister is trying her best to help the family in their time of need and Gen and his younger brother are doing their best but fail to see the bigger picture.
 It’s only a matter of wartime slice-of-life before the bomb drops.